Decision-making with Speculative Opponent Models: Introduction

-Recently, there has been a growing effort in applying multi-agent reinforcement learning (MARL) to address the complex learning tasks in multi-agent systems, including cooperation, competition, and a mix of both \citep{hernandez2019survey, zhang2021multi}.
-To help the controlled agent build knowledge of other agents, most existing works normally consider the opponents as a part of environment and naively feed the observations and actions of other agents to the controlled agent during training \cite{lowe2017multi, foerster2018counterfactual,rashid2018qmix, wei2018multiagent}.
-However, other people argue that the controlled agent should be endowed with abilities to reason about other agents' unknown goals and behaviors, thus coming up with opponent modeling \cite{albrecht2018autonomous}.
-Although there is already a considerable amount of research devoted to this opponent modeling problem, existing works commonly assume free access to opponents' information \citep{he2016opponent, foerster2018learning, raileanu2018modeling, tian2019regularized, papoudakis2021agent}.
-These canonical methods use the opponents' observations and actions as the ground truth during the training of opponent models.
-However, the access to opponents' real observations and actions may not be available or cheap in many cases.
-For instance, even in a simulator that the user has complete control, the opponent's policy can come from third-party resources and thus, its observation format is unknown.
-When it comes to realistic training environments, even we have the full knowledge of opponents' configuration, collecting the opponents' running data induces high costs as the number of agents and the task complexity increase.
-In these cases, the agent must model its opponents with only locally available information (i.e., its own observations, actions, and rewards) if it wants to benefit from opponent modeling, which seems counter-intuitive.
-Thus, a natural question that comes to mind is: can we portray the opponents' behaviors with purely \textit{local} information?
+{Nonetheless}, the {existing} works commonly assume access to the opponents' observations and actions during {\textit{both}} training and execution.
+Recent works {relax the requirement of} access to opponents' observations and actions during execution \cite{papoudakis2021agent,papoudakis2020local}. {However, they still assume} the opponents' {information} as the ground truth for training {the} opponent models. {We observe that} access to {the} opponents' real observations and actions {during training} may not be available or cheap in many cases.
+For instance, even in a simulator {where} the user has complete control, the opponent's policy can come from third-party resources, and thus, its observation format is unknown.
+When it comes to realistic training environments, {although} we have the full knowledge of the opponents' configuration, collecting the opponents' running data induces high costs as the number of agents and task complexity increase.
+In these cases, the controlled agent can only rely on its locally available information (i.e., its own observations, actions, and rewards) to model its opponents if it wants to benefit from opponent {modelling}, which seems counter-intuitive.
+Thus, a {natural but challenging} question is: {Can} we portray the opponents' {behaviours} with only the controlled agent's \textit{local} information?